jhale/selected-topics-in-mmcs/README.md

 * 27/09: Group discussion.
 * 04/10: Group discussion.
 * 11/10: Group discussion.
-* 18/10: Group discussion.
+* 18/10: Report and presentation 1 due.
 * 25/10: Guest speaker Mike Talbot (Arcelor Mittal Steligence® Engineering).
 * 01/11: Holiday.
 * 08/11: Group discussion.
-* 15/11: Guest speaker + Group disussion (TBC).
+* 15/11: Guest speaker (TBC).
 * 22/11: Group discussion.
-* 29/11: Group discussion.
+* 29/11: Report and presentation 2 due.
 * 06/12: Group discussion.
-* 13/12: Guest speaker + Group discussion (TBC).
+* 13/12: Group discussion.
-* 20/12: Group discussion.
+* 20/12: Report and presentation 3 due.

 ### Outline

-Assuming enough time, each student should be able to pick one paper.
-All students will be expected to read each paper.
-For each paper, some students will be assigned roles with specific deeper responsibilities.

-The students will be divided into five groups with different responsibilities:
+The following roles provide suggestions for the content and structure of the report and presentation:

 * [The Historians]({{ site.baseurl }}{% link roles/historians.md %}).
 Understand
   the historical context of the paper; prior works, the authors biography, or